TyckoLab/CloudASM/README.md

 - jre1.7.0_25
 - BisSNP-0.82.2

-All these packages are included in the Docker-generated image `gcr.io/hackensack-tyco/wgbs-asm`.
+Note that we need to use a specific version of JAVA to be able to run BisSNP.All these packages are included in the Docker-generated image `gcr.io/hackensack-tyco/wgbs-asm`.

 ## Installation